 The most frequent symptoms of COVID-19 include fever, headache, cough, and tiredness.
 COVID-19 may result in a variety of complications like the formation of clots in blood as well as multi-system inflammatory syndrome among children.

 Symptoms of the Delta variant are similar to other viral strains.
-The most common symptoms of this strain that are reported include cough, loss of smell, headache, soreness of throat, cold or running nose, and fever.
+The most common symptoms of the flu are cough, soreness of throat, headache, and fever.

 What is a breakthrough infection?